maxsdw/vRap-js/README.md

         usersModel.sendRecord({
                 'name': 'Alex Tail',
-                'alias': 'alextail',
+                'nickname': 'alextail',
                 'email': 'alex_tail@maxsdw.com',
                 'age': 41
         }); // HTTP Method: POST

+By default the new record is added at end of the array in the client-side data, but you can force it to be included at the beginning, by setting to TRUE "prependRecord" property, like this:

+        vRap.Actions.define( 'DemoApp.models.Users', (function() {
+                return {
+                        extend: 'Base.primitives.Model',
+                        config: {
+                                url: 'api/users',
+                                prependRecord: true
+                        },
+                        init: function() {
+                        }
+                };
+        })(), {} );

 The server response must include the created record with an "id" value, then the model data object will be updated using the "id" property as primary key.

-Updating an existing record is very similar to adding a new one, except that this time the record object must include the "id" property along with the rest of modified fields, let's say you changed the user name of one of the users previously created, so the update action should look like this:
+Updating an existing record is very similar to adding a new one, except that this time the record object must include the "id" property along with the rest of modified fields, let's say you changed the nickname of one of the users previously created, so the update action should look like this:

         usersModel.sendRecord({
                 'id': '534536',
-                'alias': 'alexrules'
+                'nickname': 'alexrules'
         }); // HTTP Method: PUT

 And finally, if you want to delete an existing record, this is how you can do it: